-The way we know that an image in your page is appropriate to use if it has a width or height attribute.
-If this is present we will fetch the image and make sure it's big enough and square enough.
-If all these are in order we will present the image to people linking to your site with Buffer.
-So, your image definition in your page should look something like this:
+The way we know if an image on the page is appropriate to use, if it is has a width or height attribute.
+If this is present, we will fetch the image and make sure it's both big enough and square enough.
+These images will then be presented within the suggested media.
+Image definition should look something like this:

-where the actual value for the width should correspond to the size of your image.
+where the value for the width should correspond to the size of your image

-However, we do limit the number of images we will scrape from your site, so there is an additional way to ensure that a given image is presented as the first option regardless of size and aspect ratio.
-This method is to use Facebook's OpenGraph meta tags like so:
+However, we do limit the number of images to be scraped from the page, so there is an additional way to ensure that a given image is presented as the first option regardless of size and aspect ratio.
+This method is to use Facebook's OpenGraph meta tags like this:

-This should be placed in the section of your page and is actually the recommended method of specifying a default image for viewers to use with your page.
-That should fix you right up.
-Set this for future images and I think you should be squared away!
+This is the recommended method for specifying a default image for viewers to use with your page.